 Rules of Thumb

 A set of working principles, as opposed to policies, can serve as important navigation points.
 At the school I mention here, the personnel committee endeavored to keep faculty salaries in the top one or two among our many strong, local independent school competitors and in the ballpark by comparison to the well-funded public schools nearby (over time we moved from the playing field to the cheap seats, however).
-The finance committee endeavored to keep our salaries somewhere in the 50th - 75th percentile in our custom benchmark group.
+The finance committee endeavored to keep our salaries somewhere in the 75th percentile in our custom benchmark group.

 Beyond the Debate

 Personnel committees can carry out critical study initiatives during the rest of the year.
 Options for retirement benefits have expanded greatly for non-profits in the last ten years, and the evolution of medical insurance bears close study.
-Tuition remission policies and other benefits like childcare and lunch bear significant cultural value that can outweigh their line on the budget.
+Tuition remission policies and other benefits like childcare and lunch can contain cultural value that can outweigh their line on the budget.
 And, the personnel committee is an excellent resource for the head in keeping the faculty/staff handbook current with evolving employment law.

 A deliberate, repeatable process like I describe here, which embodies the riders on each end of the budget seesaw and puts them in a lightly ritualized conversation, produces a disciplined decision on this critical matter and puts school leaders in a position of confidence, one they'll need to get to the harder work of building a more sustainable financial model.